-M.A.D.E. will increase the impact of its job-readiness and transitional services by combining these services with a housing component in 2017.
-Our halfway houses will emphasize independence, community integration, accountability and efficient development.
+M.A.D.E. increases the impact of its job-readiness and transitional services by combining these services with a housing component.
+Our transitional houses emphasize independence, community integration, accountability and efficient development.
 Individuals residing in our residence are in agreement with all rules and regulations which promotes healthy living and lifestyles.
-Each participant enjoys various recreational and social activities, independent adult daily living skills, including preparing meals, shopping for food and household supplies, and completing regular household chores are expected of everyone who lives here.
 Our housing standards are in place to maintain suitable living conditions that are conducive to a life after M.A.D.E.
 Transitional Services training.

-An evidenced-based, 20-hour curriculum developed by the Department Of Criminal Justice Services teamed with National Institute of Corrections helps ex-offenders with skill building and equips them to make choices that will lead to employment and to job retention and career advancement.
-Along with the traditional job readiness content, the RSW curriculum also includes:assessments, barriers and resources, legal Issues and financial incentives, as well as a module which focuses on the local one-stop employment centers to encourage increased ex-offenders’ use of this valuable community resource.
-With the addition of the New York City OWDS team, Ready, Set, Work! will be the foundation of pathways to employment by providing offender workforce development training directly to ex-offenders.
-Ready, Set, Work! is recognized them as the gold standard in New York State probation/parole departments.
+An evidenced-based, 20-hour curriculum developed by the Department Of Criminal Justice Services teamed with National Institute of Corrections helps returning citzens with skill building and equips them to make choices that will lead to employment, job retention, and career advancement.
+Along with the traditional job readiness content, the RSW curriculum also includes assessments, barriers and resources, legal Issues and financial incentives, as well as a module which focuses on the employment centers to encourage increased use of thisvaluable community resource.
+With the addition of the New York City OWDS team, Ready, Set, Work! will be the foundation of pathways to employment and is recognized as the gold standard in New York State probation/parole departments.

-For troubled adolescents, group sessions and one-on-one counseling, informal mentoring, social activities, educational opportunities make up M.A.D.E’s at-risk youth initiatives.
+For adolescents, group sessions and one-on-one counseling, informal mentoring, social activities, and educational opportunities make up M.A.D.E’s at-risk youth initiatives.
 These activities and counseling will address anger impulses, discuss resisting temptation, teach self-negotiation skills, and communication coaching.
-We find success in addressing these at-risk behaviors and mindset by pairing these individuals with mentors with whom they can relate with similar upbringings.
+We find success in addressing these at-risk behaviors and mindsets by pairing these individuals with mentors with whom they can relate.